Where I work: I'm a networking researcher with Boeing in Seattle, WA.

-Prior to Boeing, I worked at Geocast Network Systems (a former technology company focused on developing an end-to-end data broadcasting system, using MPEG-2 based broadcast systems, for consumers), where we studied reception characteristics of the emerging ATSC digital television standard.
+Prior to Boeing, I worked at Geocast Network Systems (a former technology company focused on developing an end-to-end data broadcasting system, using MPEG-2 based broadcast systems, for consumers), where we studied reception characteristics of the ATSC digital television standard.
 I also helped to design and implement Geocast's IP-based data broadcasting network, which distributed data feeds via satellite to several U.S. television stations.

 I obtained my Ph.D. in EECS at U.C.
 Berkeley in the late 1990s, where I was a member of the BARWAN/Daedalus research project (short video here)